Insider Sell: EVP, Sales Micha - GuruFocus.com

 On May 22, 2023, Michael Hawkins, Executive Vice President of Sales at Workiva Inc (WK, Financial), sold 3,511 shares of the company's stock.
-This recent transaction has caught the attention of investors and analysts alike, as it may provide insights into the company's performance and future prospects.
+This recent transaction has caught the attention of investors and analysts alike, as it may provide insights into the company's performance and insider sentiment.

 Who is Michael Hawkins?

 Michael Hawkins is the Executive Vice President of Sales at Workiva Inc. He has been with the company since 2014 and has played a significant role in driving the company's growth and expansion.
-With his extensive experience in sales and management, Hawkins has been instrumental in developing and executing Workiva's sales strategies, leading to increased revenue and market share for the company.
+With his extensive experience in sales and management, Hawkins has been instrumental in developing and executing Workiva's sales strategies, leading to increased revenue and market share.

 Workiva Inc is a leading provider of cloud-based solutions for data collaboration, reporting, and compliance.
-The company's flagship product, Wdesk, is a platform that enables users to collect, manage, and analyze data from various sources, simplifying complex reporting and regulatory processes.
-Workiva serves a wide range of industries, including financial services, healthcare, energy, and technology, helping organizations streamline their operations and improve decision-making.
+The company's flagship product, Wdesk, is a platform that enables users to collect, manage, and analyze data from various sources, helping organizations streamline their reporting processes and improve decision-making.
+Workiva serves a diverse range of industries, including financial services, healthcare, energy, and technology, among others.
+The company's innovative solutions have garnered a strong customer base and have positioned Workiva as a key player in the data management and compliance space.

-Over the past year, Michael Hawkins has sold a total of 9,016 shares and purchased 0 shares.
-This recent sale of 3,511 shares represents a significant portion of his transactions in the past year.
-The insider transaction history for Workiva Inc shows that there have been 0 insider buys and 8 insider sells over the past year.
+Over the past year, Michael Hawkins has sold a total of 9,016 shares and has not purchased any shares.
+This recent sale of 3,511 shares is part of a broader trend of insider selling at Workiva Inc. In the past year, there have been 8 insider sells and 0 insider buys.
+This pattern of insider selling may raise concerns among investors, as it could indicate a lack of confidence in the company's future prospects or a belief that the stock is overvalued.

-Insider selling can sometimes be an indicator of a company's future performance or the insiders' perception of the company's prospects.
-However, it is essential to consider other factors, such as the company's financial health, market conditions, and overall industry trends, before drawing any conclusions.

-On the day of Michael Hawkins's recent sale, shares of Workiva Inc were trading at $94.7 apiece, giving the stock a market cap of $5,053.387 million.
-With a GuruFocus Value of $108.78, Workiva Inc has a price-to-GF-Value ratio of 0.87, indicating that the stock is modestly undervalued.
+On the day of Hawkins's recent sale, shares of Workiva Inc were trading at $94.7 apiece, giving the stock a market cap of $4,908.698 million.
+According to GuruFocus, the stock has a GF Value of $108.78, resulting in a price-to-GF-Value ratio of 0.87.
+This suggests that the stock is modestly undervalued based on its intrinsic value.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.